See the contact page

 to contact for each

-Students may not register for Phlebotomy until they have attended a mandatory information session and completed all the prerequisite requirements.
+Students may not register for Phlebotomy until they have met with a department advisor.

 Phlebotomists are trained to draw blood in labs, hospitals, and physician's offices.
 The phlebotomy program is two semesters long.
 Phlebotomy is a 8-credit program and consists of lecture/lab class that meets two days a week the first semester and a 120 hour internship the second semester.
 Upon successful completion of the lecture/lab class, students are eligible to participate in a 120 hour internship at a lab working with actual patients.
 Students must make themselves available five days per week for the length of the internship.
 Supplies for the Phlebotomy program can be purchased at the Aims Bookstore, medical stores, or various department/discount stores throughout the area.